 In November 2015, the DMG celebrated its 90th anniversary by hosting an international congress in Frankfurt.
-The congress took place from November 6th to 8th 2015 and attracted more than 250 guests and a number of international speakers: Former AMI President André Roberfroid, Prof. Dr. Harald Ludwig in his function as chief editor of the complete works of Maria Montessori that are currently published in German, Prof. Dr. Vandana Shiva from India, the president of the Austrian Montessori Society Saskia Haspel and Jenny Marie Höglund and Lennart Höglund from Sätila Montessori Farm School in Sweden.
+The congress took place from November 6th to 8th 2015 and attracted more than 250 guests and a number of international speakers: Former AMI President André Roberfroid, Prof. Dr. Harald Ludwig in his function as chief editor of the complete works of Maria Montessori that are currently published in German, Prof. Dr. Vandana Shiva from India, the President of the Austrian Montessori Society Saskia Haspel and Jenny Marie Höglund and Lennart Höglund from Sätila Montessori Farm School in Sweden.

 In addition, the DMG has published a number of books: In 2015 an updated reprint of ‘Kosmische Erzählungen in der Montessori Pädagogik’ (Cosmic Tales in Montessori Education), including original texts by Maria and Mario Montessori, comments and recommendations by renowned authors such as Baiba Krumins-Grazzini, Camillo Grazzini, Greg McDonald and Peter Gebhardt-Seele, as well as supplementary key stories and charts.

-1. promoting teachers’ workshops and conferences of the ‘Montessori Model United Nations’ (MMUN) to Montessori schools in Germany, being convinced that the MMUN activities have to play an important role in the German Montessori landscape; and supporting initiatives dealing with authentic Montessori education for the 3rd plane of development.
+Currently the DMG board is laying an emphasis on promoting teachers’ workshops and conferences of the ‘Montessori Model United Nations’ (MMUN) to Montessori schools in Germany, being convinced that the MMUN activities have to play an important role in the German Montessori landscape; and supporting initiatives dealing with authentic Montessori education for the 3rd plane of development.
 Due to an extended demand in this context we hope to soon welcome an ‘AMI Adolescent Orientation Course’ in Germany.

-Rainer Völkel, chairman, Andrea Donath, Dr. Ela Eckert, Kirsten Erb, Malve Fehrer, Christel Zapka
+Currently the following members belong to the DMG board: Rainer Völkel, Chairman, Andrea Donath, Dr. Ela Eckert, Kirsten Erb, Malve Fehrer, Christel Zapka.